vgshenoy/vue-scrollama/README.md

 ### Scrollama Options

-Props passed to the `Scrollama` component will be passed on to [scrollama's setup method](https://github.com/russellgoldenberg/scrollama/blob/master/README.md#api).
+Props passed to the `Scrollama` component will be passed on to scrollama's setup method.
+Have a look at the options [here](https://github.com/russellgoldenberg/scrollama/blob/master/README.md#api).

 * offset
 * progress